 A superstition by definition is a widely held but irrational belief in supernatural influences, especially as leading to good or bad luck, or a practice based on such a belief.

-The origins of this superstition dates back to ancient times as salt was used in a lot of rituals and practices.
-In a lot of cultures it was believed to be a magical substance.
+The origins of this superstition date back to ancient times as salt was used in a lot of rituals and practices.
+In a lot of cultures, it was believed to be a magical substance.
 Part of the original superstition was that it not only brings you bad luck, but the act of spilling the salt was an invitation to let the devil in.
 It was said that good spirits exist on the right side and the devil exists on the left side.
-It is thought that by using your right hand to throw salt over your left shoulder, it keeps the devil away and bad luck off our backs and behind us.
+It is thought that using your right hand to throw salt over your left shoulder keeps the devil away and bad luck off our backs and behind us.
 It was also shown in the picture of the Last Super that Judas had spilt the salt.
-He ultimately betrayed Christ and it was widely believed by a lot of Christians that due to this spilling salt was bad luck.
+He ultimately betrayed Christ and it was widely believed by a lot of Christians that due to this, spilling salt was bad luck.

 I broke a mirror once by accident.
 While I pretended it was nothing, I was secretly worried that I was in for 7 years of bad luck.
 I did have some bad luck during that 7 years but would it have happened if I didn’t break that mirror?
 Most probably life would have been the same, but I am still cautious.
-Strangely enough this superstition was invented before mirrors were even invented.
+Strangely enough, this superstition was invented before mirrors were even invented.
 It can even be related back to Scrying.
 People would look into bowls of water or lakes etc where they could see their own reflection as a form of divination.
 If the reflection was distorted, it was believed that bad luck would follow.
 Mirrors were the follow on from water.
 Ancient Greeks, Hebrews and Egyptians apparently made mirrors of brass or silver which were unbreakable.
-For this reason they were thought to have mystical properties.
+For this reason, they were thought to have mystical properties.
 Where does the 7 years come from though?
-It is believed that this comes from Roman times and the belied that each person’s body goes through a physical regeneration every 7 years.
+Well it is believed that this comes from Roman times and the belief that each person’s body goes through a physical regeneration every 7 years.
 Your reflection was thought to be a reflection of your soul.
 If it were to be broken, it signified a break in the person’s health and well being.
 If you do happen to break a mirror, apparently you can break the curse by burying the broken pieces under the moonlight.

 I will quite often use this all the time.
-A phrase like ‘I haven’t been sick all year’ and then I will knock on a piece of wood.
+A phrase like "I haven’t been sick all year’" and then I will knock on a piece of wood.
 It can’t just be any surface, it has to be wooden for it to work.
 It is like by saying these words, I have just cursed myself into it happening, but if I knock on wood, it will reverse it.
-This superstitions is believed to date back to ancient pagan times and the belief that spirits lived in trees.
+This superstition is believed to date back to ancient pagan times and the belief that spirits lived in trees.
 Knocking on a tree would acknowledge them and call upon them for protection.
 Some believe that evil spirits may try to ruin our luck and by knocking 3 times on wood will ward them off.
 Quite a lot of cultures over time have worshipped trees believing they have an association to gods again connecting the thought that spirits lived in trees.
 Even just by touching the tree, you can receive good luck as you thanking and acknowledging them.
 By the time the 1800’s rolled around, children’s rhymes were invented about knocking on wood for luck.
 It is one of those things just stuck around and was passed on from generation to generation.

 When I think of this reference I always think of an episode of the Simpsons.
 You know the one where Bart sells his soul to Millhouse and he is told that when you sneeze it is your soul trying to escape and by saying ‘God Bless you’ your soul stays.
-Back thousands of years, it was the belief that breath was the representation of our soul.
+Thousands of years. ago, it was the belief that breath was the representation of our soul.
 When you took a breath in, you were breathing in life.
 If you sneezed, it was a quick release of your soul.
-The most popular belief however relating to this dates bated to February 16 590AD.
+The most popular belief however relating to this dates back to February 16 590AD.
 Pope Gregory the Great said that prayers needed to be said to fight a deadly plague in Italy.
-Those who seemed to sneeze, ultimately died.
+Those who seemed to sneeze ultimately died.
 By saying ‘God Bless you’ it protected people from the disease.
 It is also associated with the Black Plague in Europe in 1665.
-The end stages of the disease was violent sneezing.
+The end stage of the disease was violent sneezing.
 The pope made it a law that anyone who sneezed must be blessed because they were surely about to die.
 Over the years and particularly today, it is not used so much in a superstitious way, it is more a polite thing to do.
 We more just say ‘Bless you’ rather than ‘God Bless you’ to be polite.

-It is thought that if a black cat crosses your path, then it means bad luck and can also mean an oman of death.
+It is thought that if a black cat crosses your path, then it means bad luck and can also mean an omen of death.
 If the black cat walks toward you, it can bring you good luck.
 If it walks away from you, it can take good luck away.
 In Ancient Egypt, all cats, and especially Black ones are highly regarded and well protected from death or injury.
 In the Middle Ages, black cats were seen as evil demons and companions to witches.
 Because of their connection to witches and witchcraft, it was thought that they should be destroyed.
 As they were seen as demons, it was thought that when a black cat crossed your path, it would block your connection to God and the entrance to heaven.
-Sadly, this misconception and paranoia caused a lot of black cats to be destroyed and death of it’s owner pertaining to witchcraft.
+Sadly, this misconception and paranoia caused a lot of black cats to be destroyed and the death of its owner pertaining to witchcraft.
 Thankfully, the superstition is not as extreme as those days and there are lots of healthy and beautiful black cats walking about (possibly bringing us bad luck who knows)

 There are so many different superstitions I could have written all day.
 I found it really interesting researching the actual origins of each superstition.
 I am sure a lot of you can probably relate that we tend to follow these superstitions, but we don’t really know why or how they came to be.
 What is your favourite superstition and what do you do to reverse the curse?

-Don't forget to LIKE the Facebook page for regular updates
+Don't forget to follow the Facebook page for regular updates